Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

-\paragraph{Sharp feature and medial axis boundary} It is well-known that the medial axis is a non-manifold curved surface, and its boundary is defined as a collection of points whose neighborhood is homomorphic to a half-disk.
-In a discrete mesh setting, this can be easily identified by collecting all the edges that are adjacent to only one face.
-However, the medial mesh extracted by our method is essentially a watertight manifold, which prevents us from directly extracting the boundary by simply checking the number of adjacent faces.
-Due to the zero-volume nature of our medial mesh, sharp turns occur at the boundary.
-Thus, we can identify the boundary by checking the dihedral angle.
-If the dihedral angle of an edge is close to $2\pi$, that edge is considered a boundary edge.
+The medial axes of 3D shapes are typically non-manifold curved surfaces whose boundaries consist of points with neighborhoods homeomorphic to half-disks.
+In a discrete mesh representation, such boundaries can be identified by detecting edges adjacent to only one face.
+However, the medial mesh extracted by our method is watertight and manifold, preventing direct boundary extraction through simple face-adjacency checks.

-For shapes with sharp features, the medial axis extends to these features, meaning the boundary of the medial axis coincides with the sharp features of the shape.
-When the learned MF and SDF are often overly smoothed at sharp features, the extracted medial axis may not fully extend to the feature lines.
-However, the boundary of the medial axis still points towards the sharp features.
-Therefore, if the boundary of the medial axis exhibits both low MF and SDF values, it should be extended toward the latent sharp feature.
+Due to the zero-volume nature of our medial mesh, sharp turns appear at the boundaries, which can be identified by examining dihedral angles.
+Specifically, if the dihedral angle of an edge is close to $2\pi$, the edge is regarded as a boundary edge.
+For shapes with sharp features, the medial axis extends toward these regions, causing the boundary of the medial axis to coincide with the sharp features of the shape.
+However, when the learned MF and SDF are overly smoothed near sharp features, the extracted medial axis may not fully reach the feature lines.
+Nevertheless, the boundary of the medial axis still indicates the direction of these latent features.
+Therefore, if an edge exhibits both low MF and SDF values, it can be extended toward the corresponding sharp feature.